adamsardar/stoneTrees/README.md

 > library(stoneTrees)
 ```

+### ILP Solvers

-The default solver in the package is `lpSolve`.
-However, empirical observation leads to the suggestion of using [Rglpk](https://cran.r-project.org/web/packages/Rglpk/index.html) or, better yet, [Rcplex](https://cran.r-project.org/web/packages/Rcplex/index.html).
-The installation of these last two packages, whilst relatively simple, are sufficiently complex to affect the solver recommendation.
+`stoneTrees` aims to be compatible with several ILP solvers; at current a user can chose from [`lpsymphony`](https://www.bioconductor.org/packages/release/bioc/html/lpsymphony.html), [`Rglpk`](https://cran.r-project.org/web/packages/Rglpk/index.html), [`lpSolve`](https://cran.r-project.org/web/packages/lpSolve/index.html) and [`Rcplex`](https://cran.r-project.org/web/packages/Rcplex/index.html) .
+The default solver is `lpSolve`.
+However, there is a strong recommendation of the open-source `Rglpk` solver or, better yet, the proprietary `Rcplex` solver.
+Installation of these last two packages, whilst relatively straightforward, is complex enough to affect the choice of default.

 `Rglpk` can be easily installed.
-On Linux install the glpk-dev package (`apt install libglpk-dev`); on mac you can use brew (`brew install glpk`) and on Windows you can [follow the community install guild](http://winglpk.sourceforge.net/).
-Following that `> install.packages("Rglpk")` should work.
+On Linux install the glpk-dev package (`apt install libglpk-dev`); on Mac OSX you can use brew (`brew install glpk`) and on Windows you can [follow the community install guild](http://winglpk.sourceforge.net/).
+Following that `install.packages("Rglpk")` should work.

 ## Usage

 Problems are constructed using the $new method of the appropriate problem class and then a collector method is called.
-For the base Steiner tree or MWCS problem (or a blend of the two), this is nodeCentricSteinerTreeProblem$new() followed by $findSingleSteinerSolution().
+For the base MStT or MWCS problem, this involves calling `nodeCentricSteinerTreeProblem$new()` followed by `$findSingleSteinerSolution()`.

 By way of example, look at the `lymphoma` test dataset that comes with the package.
 It is a MWCS problem; a graph with node score attributes detailing prizes/costs of node inclusion: